AkobirToshtemirov/HiltonBooking/README.md

 The administrator manages the Clients and the Numbers, reviews the received Applications, selects the most suitable of the available Numbers, issues an Invoice to the Client.

 Used technologies:
-  Java, Servlet API, JSP, HTML, CSS, JavaScript, Apache Tomcat version - 10.1.10
+  Java, Servlet API, JSP, PostgreSQL, HTML, CSS, JavaScript, Apache Tomcat version - 10.1.10

 ERD diagram: